-There is currently no specific information about the introduction, use and end use of the chemical in Australia.
+There is currently no specific information about the introduction, use and end use of TODI in Australia.

-Based on international use information, the chemical has site-limited application with functional use as an intermediate in the manufacture of polyurethane (including polyurethane adhesives), plastic and rubber products.
+Based on international use information, TODI has site-limited application with functional use as an intermediate in the manufacture of polyurethane (including polyurethane adhesives), plastic and rubber products.